As is almost always the case in situations like this, there are multiple reasons.

 I hear some say we should fight to keep the world/local culture from creeping into the church; more and more are realizing it started to do that a long time ago.
 We have historically prided ourselves on being diverse and not like the world; however, while our membership has been diverse, our leadership and culture have been (and largely continue to be) White, conservative American patriarchy.
 Again, Corporate America dressed up as a church.

-The real problem, though, is that most seem okay staying on this path and definitely NOT okay with owning our mistakes and harm and truly working toward healing and real growth.
+And sadly, most seem okay staying on this path and definitely NOT okay with owning our mistakes and harm and truly working toward healing and real growth.

-And this is why I (and yes, again, so many others) have left / are leaving / will leave.
+And this is why I (and yes, again, so many others) have left / are leaving / will leave

 No comments: